aidanmacro/MYOSA-Breath-Activity-Monitoring-for-Musicians/README.md

 - Attach mouthpiece to wind instrument and place MYOSA in pocket/hook to belt
 - Run accompanying app on phone/computing device
-- Allow hardware a few seconds unplayed to callibrate CO2 background level
+- Allow hardware a few seconds unplayed to calibrate CO2 background level
 - Practise instrument as normal, playing along to sheet music on app
 - Compare breath activity in app in realtime and/or observe collected data at end of piece